ShahinSecLab/Write-Ups/Web-Attacks/sql-injection-union-retrieving-data/README.md

 Instead of showing only product data, the application may also return data from another table, such as usernames or passwords, if the database user has permission to read those tables.

-This happens because the database cannot tell the difference between the original query and the injected one.
-It simply runs the final SQL statement it receives from the application.
+The database does not know which part of the SQL query was written by the application and which part was injected by the attacker.
+It simply executes the final SQL query it receives, which allows the injected query to return additional data.

 For a UNION attack to work, a few conditions must be met: